mattdotts/Investigation-Docs/Mobile_Device_Search_Doc.md

 There is no “Good Faith Exception” in Pennsylvania and the validity of the warrant is based on the content within the “four-corners” of the affidavit page.
 Rule 203 of the Pennsylvania Rules of Criminal Procedure specifies, “The issuing authority, in determining whether probable cause has been established, may not consider any evidence outside the affidavits.”
 You must meet the requirements of probable cause and particularity within the submitted affidavit.
 See Commonwealth V. Edmunds 526 Pa.
 374 (1991).

-Particularity: The warrant cannot seek “any and all data” or some other catch all language. (see Commonwealth v.
+**Particularity**: The warrant cannot seek “any and all data” or some other catch all language. (see Commonwealth v.
 Orie, 88 A.3d 983(Pa.
 Super.
 2014)).
 The warrant must particularly describe what data is being sought from the device and the affidavit of probable cause must explain why you are seeking it.
 Bonus points if you can narrow down a specific time frame.

 The following is an excerpt from United States V. Winn 79 F. Supp.
 3d 904 (S.D.
 Ill.
 2015) regarding particularity and the use of templates: